Jean logoJean

 Jean is not locked to a single agent backend.

-You can work with Claude CLI, Codex CLI, and OpenCode, then choose how much of that configuration is global, project-level, or session-specific.
+You can work with Claude CLI, Codex CLI, OpenCode, Cursor Agent, PI, Command Code, Grok, and Kimi Code, then choose how much of that configuration is global, project-level, or session-specific.

 Backends

-Jean supports four backends:
+Jean supports eight backends:

 • Claude CLI